kwax17/horiseon-social-solutions/README.md

 There wasn't much accessibility at first.
 To fix this, I inserted < alt > tags on the images and pictures.
 This functions to make it easier for screen readers or those with disabilities to use and interact with the website as well.
 It also will tell any user what the image if for some reason it is unable to load.

-There was also a title missing in the browser tab, so I gave it a short description of the purpose of the comapny.
+There was also a title missing in the browser tab, so I gave a short description of the purpose of the comapny.

 ### Back End - HTML

 I cleaned up the code in a number of ways.

 The first is including semantic html instead of the more vague elements originally used.
 This would include items such as turning the < section > with the header and navigation to the more specific < header > so that the browser can more easily read the code.
-It also helps to connect the .css file as it is clear what is connected to what.
+It also helps to connect the .css file as it is clear what is referring to what.
 The same was done to the < footer > sections

 I also turned the < div > containers that had the main content of the website into 3 individual < article > tags.
 They are related but each have independent content and images, so it makes sense to clarify their functions.
 This also negates the need for so many identifiers, so I deleted the extra class selector in the individual < article >.